Resilient Ship Design Course 2024

 Five days of in depth and valuable theory will be combined with demonstrations and examples of implementation.
 This eight edition of the course introduces new case studies and workshops, linking theory to actual incidents and ship design.
 TNO welcomes internationally acclaimed guest speakers from NL MoD.
 Don’t miss this perfect opportunity to learn the latest on modeling, simulation, experiments, practical solutions and innovative developments in resilient naval combatant design.

 Although warships have several layers of defence, history has shown a multitude of incidents where these have all failed resulting in battle damage of the ship.
 Much can be done in the design of the ship to provide an adequate level of resilience against anti-ship missiles, UNDEX threats, shaped charges, gunfire or asymmetric threats.
-You can learn all about it in this course organised by Defence, Safety & Security of TNO from the Netherlands.

 The course is aimed at:

 - Navy personnel

 - Survivability experts